takigama/takiuino/README.md

   digitalWrite(ledPin, HIGH);   // sets the LED on delay(tLat);                  // waits for a bit
-  digitalWrite(LED, LOW);       // sets the LED off - note that i use LED here which is defined
+  digitalWrite(LED, LOW);       // sets the LED off
+  // note that i use "LED" above, which is defined
   // in the hardware library for this pin delay(tLat);                  // waits for a bit